 Finally, we emphasize that this paper provides a starting point.
 There are many other methods for producing causal inference in the face of omitted variable bias.
 We recommend several recent reviews of instrumental variables approaches (Angrist et al. 1996, Kendall 2015, Grace 2021), quasi-experimental approaches (Butsic et al. 2017), and are hopeful to see more on the emerging use of the front-door criterion (Bellemare et al. 2020).
-We urge ecologists, long grounded in experiments being the gold standard for causality, to open up to writings in Econometrics, Sociology, AI, and other disciplines that cannot always do clean experiments (if they can conduct experiments at all).
-Embracing this transdisciplinary approach will enable us to increase our breadth of knowledge in the tremendous advances in causal inference.
+We urge ecologists, long grounded in experiments being the gold standard for causality, to open up to writings in Econometrics, Epidemiology, Computer Science, Public Health, and other disciplines that cannot always do clean experiments.
+Embracing this transdisciplinary approach will enable us to increase our toolkit and breadth of knowledge of the tremendous advances in causal inference.
 As an incomplete (and one day out of date) set of starting points for the curious, we recommend Cunningham’s Causal Inference: The Mixtape (2021), McElreath’s chapters on causal diagrams in Statistical Rethinking (2020), Angrist and Pishke’s Mostly Harmless Econometrics (Angrist and Pischke 2008), Sloman’s Causal Models (2005), and Pearl’s Causal Inference in Statistics: A Primer (Pearl et al. 2016).
 We also suggest Ecologists interrogate the assumptions and interpretations of their experiments (Kimmel et al. 2021).
 Given how an experiment was designed and run, are its results causally valid with respect to the purported mechanism?
 It is high time to critically interrogate how to get the cleanest causal inferences needed to grapple with our rapidly changing world to learn how to mitigate, acclimate, and adapt at scale.

 Conclusions

 The specter of Omitted Variable Bias from unmeasured confounding variables has stymied the use of observational data for causal inference in Ecology for much of its history.
 “Correlation does not equal causation,” rings in many of our heads from our Biostatistics 101 courses.
 We have all been there – realizing that an omitted variable might be wreaking havoc with an analysis of hard-won data, feeling the frustration of knowing there is something crucial that you will not be able to measure, or watching a key instrument go up in smoke limiting just what data you are able to collect.
-We want this guide to serve as a new arrow in the quiver of all Ecologists.
+We want this guide to serve as a new arrow in the quiver of Ecologists.
 It is time to address pressing applied and theoretical questions at scale with the amazing observational data sets now available.
 It is time to look to other disciplines that have gone through similar bouts of soul-searching about how to derive causal inference from real-world data in an honest and transparent manner.
 Rather than sweep the problem under the rug and lose valuable knowledge, we hope that you, dear reader, can now move forward with confidence.
 We look forward to the new insights that these techniques will help you generate.

 Acknowledgements

-We thank the NCEAS LTER working group: Scaling-up productivity responses to changes in biodiversity for initiating the conversations and feedback that led to this paper.
-This work was partially supported by the National Science Foundation as part of the PIE-LTER Program (award #1637630) and the Stone Living Lab to J.B.; and .
+We thank the NCEAS LTER working group Scaling-up productivity responses to changes in biodiversity for initiating the conversations and feedback that led to this paper, supported by the NSF Long-Term Ecological Research (LTER) Network Communications Office and DEB-1545288.
+This work was partially supported by the National Science Foundation as part of the PIE-LTER Program (award #1637630) and the Stone Living Lab to J.B.; and NSF OCE # 2049360 to L.E.D.
 We thank I. Rosenthal, R. Stevenson, A. Carter, and the UMB Stats Snack for helpful conversation and comments on early drafts of the manuscript.

 References